CSA-RH/helm-gitops-sscsi_secrets/README.md

             ```

         - create custom SCC
-            > This custom SCC is required to create the K8s secret and is allowing the use of the CSI volume.
-Additionally also set the capability "SETGID" as it is required by the MySQL DDBB Image used.
+            To allow usaging CSI volume and adding the capability "SETGID" (this capability as it is required by the MySQL DDBB Image).

             ```$bash
             oc apply -f clusterprimer/scc.yaml